 To pull carbon out of the atmosphere and sequester it in soils, we need to restore biodiversity: that’s the foundation of the whole show.
 One of the most important visible elements from the perspective of ecosystems is to cover bare ground.
 Bare ground doesn’t absorb water, it breaks the water cycle, it interferes with the moderating effects of moisture on planetary temperature, it kills soil life, it fails to create carbon storing molecules created by green plants, fungi and microbes.
 This is less obvious in the relatively wet northeast than in the dry west, but still a real problem here.

-More information on Michal Kravčík and Voices of Water for Climate, along with events, is here.
+More information on Michal Kravčík and Voices of Water for Climate here.

 Our Mission: Restoring Ecosystems to Reverse Global Warming